-Jeffrey Kupfer is the Asia Society’s current Bernard Schwartz Fellow.
-During his fellowship, Mr. Kupfer will concentrate on U.S.-Asia energy issues, focusing on how worldwide trends in supply and demand will impact geopolitical relationships, as well as on how government policies influence countries’ domestic energy sectors and cross border investment.
+Jeffrey Kupfer served as the Asia Society’s 2014 Bernard Schwartz Fellow.
+During his fellowship, Mr. Kupfer worked on U.S.-Asia energy issues, focusing on how worldwide trends in supply and demand will impact geopolitical relationships, as well as on how government policies influence countries’ domestic energy sectors and cross border investment.

 Before joining the Asia Society in February 2014, Mr. Kupfer was a senior advisor for policy and government affairs at Chevron.
 In that role, he led the policy, legislative, and regulatory initiatives for Chevron’s Marcellus Shale business unit and helped to steer the engagement and overall policy for the company’s unconventional natural gas operations.
 He was appointed by the Governors of Pennsylvania and Maryland to participate on their respective commissions to study and recommend policies for natural gas development.
 Jeff also served as a senior vice president at Atlas Energy, where he oversaw a multi-billion dollar joint venture with Indian conglomerate Reliance Industries.